rhboot/shim-review/ISSUE_TEMPLATE.md

 ###### What is the origin and full version number of your bootloader (GRUB or other)?
 `[your text here]`

-###### If your SHIM launchers any other components, please provide further details on what is launched
+###### If your SHIM launches any other components, please provide further details on what is launched
 `[your text here]`

 ###### How do the launched components prevent execution of unauthenticated code?